Paul Stanley: Personal life

 In 1982, after he turned 30 years old, Stanley had reconstructive surgery for the microtia in his right ear.
 The new ear was formed from cartilage from one of his ribs, with skin grafts put over it.
 Stanley said the surgery had given him "a new lease on life" and was so grateful to the surgeon that he gave him a Rolex watch upon his retirement.
 Because of this birth-defect, Stanley is an ambassador for the charitable organization AboutFace, an organization that provides support and information to people with facial differences.
 He has appeared at fundraising events and in videos to raise awareness.
+Stanley became involved with AboutFace after a representative saw his performance in the Phantom of the Opera in 1999.

+On July 3, 1990, Stanley was involved in a near fatal car accident on his way from New York, after a KISS show in Springfield, Massachusetts.
+That same year he had relocated to Los Angeles full-time and has lived there ever since.

 In 2001, Stanley's first wife, actress Pamela Bowen, filed for divorce after nine years of marriage.
 They have one son.
 On November 19, 2005, Stanley married long-time girlfriend Erin Sutton at the Ritz-Carlton Hotel in Pasadena, California.
 The couple had a son in September 2006, a daughter in January 2009, and a daughter in August 2011.
 Stanley considers his children Jewish but as Sutton is Catholic they raised them "100 percent Jewish and 100 percent Catholic".

 Stanley has had two hip-replacement surgeries: One after the "Rock the Nation" tour in October 2004, and a second in December 2004 after complications arose from the first surgery.
 He had announced in 2005 that he will require a third hip surgery in the future.
 He regards the degeneration of his left hip as partly the product of thousands of shows performed in platform boots since the early 1970s.

 In October 2011, Stanley had surgery on his vocal cords.
 He said, "I hold myself to a higher standard than others do.
 With that in mind, I wanted to remedy a few minor issues that come with 40 years of preaching rock 'n' roll".